In this article

 Expense reconciliation is easier if you have systems in place to streamline the process, like automated expense reporting and consolidated data.
 Some issues that can complicate the process include:

-• Missing receipts: Often, employees lose or forget to submit receipts with their expense reports.
+• Missing receipts: Often, employees lose or forget to submit expense receipts with their reports.
 This then creates gaps in your financial records and complicates the expense reimbursement and reconciliation process.

 • Multiple data sources: Expense data can come from various sources, such as credit card statements, bank account statements, email submissions, paper receipts, and online expense management tools.
 Each source may have its own format and data structure, making it challenging to collate and consolidate this data.